formycore/Devops_Notes/3-tier-mern/dockerize_compose_3_tier_mern.md

 ## Setup MongoDB
 ```
 - docker run -detach -ports container_port:host_port --name of the container image
+# Pulling the mongo image and running it
 - docker run -d -p 27017:27017 --name mongo mongo:latest
+# docker ps
 CONTAINER ID   IMAGE          COMMAND                  CREATED              STATUS              PORTS                                           NAMES
 4dc513786ed6   mongo:latest   "docker-entrypoint.s…"   About a minute ago   Up About a minute   0.0.0.0:27017->27017/tcp, :::27017->27017/tcp   mongo
+# to check whether the mongo is running successfully
 - go inside the docker container
 - docker exec -it <name of the container> bash
 - docker exec -it mongo bash